Understanding Financial Statements: A Comprehensive Guide for Businesses

 Key Components

-Revenue: Total income generated from sales or services
+Revenue: Total income generated from sales or services.

-Cost of Goods Sold (COGS): Direct costs attributed to the production of goods sold
+Cost of Goods Sold (COGS): Direct costs attributed to the production of goods sold.

-Gross Profit: Revenue minus COGS
+Gross Profit: Revenue minus COGS.

-Net Income: The final profit after deducting all expenses from total revenue
+Net Income: The final profit after deducting all expenses from total revenue.

-Key Takeaway: The income statement shows how well a company generates profit through its operations.
+The income statement shows how well a company generates profit through its operations.

 The Balance Sheet